The author is a guitarist and bassist with over 35 years of experience as a musician.

 For example, that 100-watt solid-state amp may only be 100 watts if you use an extension cabinet.
 Otherwise, it has a lower rating.
 There is nothing wrong with this and it is not deceptive.
 You as the consumer must read and comprehend what the specs are telling you.

 Are some guitar amp companies intentionally fudging power ratings?
-Only they know for sure, but it does seem to me different brands certainly have different standards.
+Only they know for sure, but it does seem that different brands have different standards.
 For example, I’ve always thought Peavey transistor amps seemed really loud compared to other amps of the same power rating.

 For you the guitar player, as always the key is to research what you are buying and make sure it is the right option for you and your situation.
 Read reviews and find out what other guitar players have experienced with the amp you are considering.
 That’s the best way of figuring out if it has the power you need, regardless of rating.